 - Not, by reason of conscience or belief, be opposed to the use of force when appropriate or necessary to fulfill the required duties.

 - Pass a civil service examination and be certified by that particular county’s Civil Service Commission, where in effect.

 - Meet all Alabama Peace Officers Standard and Training Requirements.

 - Pass a rigid background investigation (not only the applicant, but also the immediate family including parents, grandparents, and siblings).

 PROCEDURE FOR APPLYING FOR DIFFERENT TYPES OF EMPLOYMENT WITHIN OUR WHOLE DEPARTMENT (Jailer, Booking, Deputy, Administration etc)

 - Go by the Alabama State Employment Services Office at 500 South Montgomery Avenue in Sheffield, Alabama and pick up a Referral Form to bring to the Colbert County Sheriff's Office at 201 N. Main Street, Tuscumbia, Alabama

-- Pick up an Employment Application from the Sheriff's Office.
+- Pick up an Employment Application from the Sheriff's Office at the Courthouse.

 - Fill out the application and return it to the Sheriff's Office.
 You may be interviewed at the time of returning your application or asked to wait to be contacted at a later date.

 DEPUTY: To go above and beyond the call of duty,